 Whenever I want to find out what is going on in the sewage world, I look to see what Kelly is doing.
 Nice product.
 Good work, Kelly.

-Along with you, I am strongly of the opinion that people need to know the condition of their system, especially the soil absorption system and understand when change in use habits is needed.
+I am strongly of the opinion that people need to know the condition of their system, especially the soil absorption system and understand when change in use habits is needed.
 For a long time, I have been a proponent of having inspection ports in every system.
-But, someone has to monitor them, knowing when to look and what to look for along with being willing to alter use patterns when necessary.
-That is asking a lot of the home owner, but if we can provide a sensor that is connected to the technology that we all spend our lives peering at these days, there is a good chance that they will react especially if the device can be coupled with software that provides instructions and interpretation of what the monitor is sensing.
+But, someone has to check them, knowing when to look and what to look for along with being willing to alter use patterns when necessary.
+That is asking a lot of the home owner, but if we can provide a sensor that is connected to the technology that we all spend our lives peering at these days, there is a good chance they will react especially if the device can be coupled with software that provides instructions and interpretation of what the monitor is sensing.

 I have always been a little hesitant using an automatic distributing valve, from a design standpoint anyway, simply due to the fact that once installed you don't really know if it is working properly until something major happens.
 The intelligent monitor is a product that can tell you how the valve is functioning and at its current price is cheap insurance, especially for larger systems (5000 gpd plus).
 One service call without the monitor could easily cost the value of the monitor.